 And allow yourself to be carried by it.

-For 2019, I wish love, joy, wonder and wisdom for all.
+For this year ahead, I wish love, joy, wonder and wisdom for all.

 In each moment.